lcy-seso/pypoly/pypoly/python/detect_output.md

   # do we need these 'None'?
 A procedure similar to the collection data above
   # can be used to transform the 'skewed_output' back to 'output'
+  # quick note: 'None' here is related to the way how we collect data
   if idx < depth:
     return map_out + TensorArray(depth - idx - 1, lambda _: return None)
   elif idx < len(xs):